API Guide

 • Snapshots: retries use snapshot/restore; configure via context.snapshot.* when using YAML configs.

-• reports: generated from RunReport + baseline report via invarlock.reporting.report_builder.make_report.
+• reports: generated from RunReport + baseline report via invarlock.reporting.make_report, then persisted as an evaluation bundle with invarlock.reporting.report_bundle.save_evaluation_bundle.

 Responsibility lanes